kanhayaKy/wc-tool/README.md

 # RWC - Ruby WC Tool

-`rwc` (word count) is a command-line tool in Linux used to gather various statistics from a given file or input stream.
+`wc` (word count) is a command-line tool in Linux used to gather various statistics from a given file or input stream.
 These statistics include the number of lines, word count, character count, and byte count in the specified file. `rwc` is a similar tool built using Ruby, offering the same features and the ability to accept input from the standard input stream.

 ## Setup